Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Collective Action under Differential Privacy

+We assume that the firm deploys a private learning algorithm $\mathcal{A}$ with the goal of preserving user data privacy.
+Since we are concerned with gradient-based parametric risk minimization, we focus on learning algorithms that rely on (stochastic) gradient descent to optimize the model parameters under privacy constraints.
+More specifically, we consider Differentially Private Stochastic Gradient Descent (\dpsgd), a widely used algorithm for training models under ($\varepsilon$, $\delta$)-differential privacy constraints.
+We consider a realistic learning scenario that does not assume the convexity of the objective function, where the learner observes a batch of $\cB$ sampled i.i.d. from the distribution $\cP$ and aims to minimize the empirical loss $\paren{\sum_{z \in \cB} \ell(\theta; z)} / |\cB|$ using gradient-based optimization methods.
+Here, $\ell(\theta; z)$ denotes the loss evaluated at model parameters $\theta$ for an example $z$.
+We define the average gradient over batch $\cB$ as $\gbar{\cB}(\theta) = \paren{\sum_{z \in \cB}\nabla \ell (\theta; \, z)} / |\cB|$.
+This empirical formulation differs from previous research~\citep{hardt2024aca}, which analyzed the expected gradient rather than the average over a finite batch.

-At each time step $t$, we assume the learner observes the current data distribution $\Pt$, allowing the collective to adaptively interact with the learner by choosing $\Pstar_t$~\citep{hardt2024aca}.
-This models the best-case scenario for the collective, enabling us to analyze the potential effectiveness of its strategy under ideal conditions.
-Given a clipping threshold $C$ and a noise scale $\sigma$, the model parameters are updated by taking the gradient step computed according to the DPSGD:
+At each time step $t$, the learner observes samples $\cB_t$ from the current data distribution $\cPt$, allowing the collective to adaptively interact with the learner by choosing $\cB_t^*$ from the distribution $\cPt^*$~\citep{hardt2024aca}.
+This setup models the best-case scenario for the collective, enabling us to analyze the potential effectiveness of its strategy under ideal conditions.
+Given a clipping threshold $C$ and a noise scale $\sigma$, the model parameters are updated by taking a gradient step computed according to the \dpsgd: